Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 # Level 17: Dance Master
 You gain the following Cunning Strike option.

-**Counterattack (Cost: 3d6).** After the target misses you with a melee attack, you can use your reaction to make an Opportunity Attack against it.
+**Riposte (Cost: 3d6).** After the target misses you with a melee attack, you can use your reaction to make an Opportunity Attack against it.

 [:classes/rogue/mirage-dancer/2024:]